kasundularaam/mtfp-sim/README.md

 ### Resource Management
 - Building stations operate as single-capacity resources
-- Curing ovens operate as a pooled resource (32 units)
+- Curing ovens operate as a pooled resource
+- Bond wrapping stations are specific to tyre type and variant:
+  - Press-On Bond Station: Used only for Press-On tyres
+  - Resilient Bond Station: Used only for Resilient tyres with soft & bond

 ### Temperature Monitoring
 - Continuous monitoring of compound temperatures required
-- Different monitoring requirements for each tyre type
+- Different monitoring requirements for each tyre type and variant
 - Temperature directly affects curing duration

 ### Process Flow Control
 - Sequential processing through building steps
 - Parallel processing possible in curing phase
 - Temperature-dependent routing and timing logic
+- Process flow varies based on tyre type and variant:
+  - Full process for Resilient tyres with soft & bond
+  - Simplified process for Resilient tyres without soft & bond
+  - Press-On tyre specific process

 ## Future Enhancements and Considerations
 1. Implementation of detailed temperature monitoring system